dabit3/aws-appsync-react-workshop/README.md

 #### Adding an index to the table

 Next, we'll want to add a new GSI (global secondary index) in the table.
-We do this so we can query on the index to add a new access pattern.
+We do this so we can query on the index to gain new data access pattern.

-To do this, open the [AppSync Console](https://console.aws.amazon.com/appsync/home), choose your API & click on __Data Sources__.
+To add the index, open the [AppSync Console](https://console.aws.amazon.com/appsync/home), choose your API & click on __Data Sources__.
 Next, click on the data source link.

 From here, click on the __Indexes__ tab & click __Create index__.